 Dreams have meaning not because we mistakenly ascribe it to what’s merely a succession of meaningless imagery.
 Dreams have meaning because something at the core of the mind steps into the dreaming process and uses it for a deeper purpose.

 The Self archetype: the wizard behind the curtain

 That “something” is known as the Self and it’s an archetype of the complete person, a blueprint for personal development.
-The Self’s mission is to unify the psyche, the conscious mind with the unconscious mind, and in dreams it appears as shapes such as circles, squares, and mandalas, and as imagery such as the Great Tree, as holy figures such as Christ and Krishna, and as talking animals.
+The Self’s mission is to unify the psyche, the conscious mind with the unconscious mind, and in dreams it appears as shapes such as circles, squares, and mandalas, and as imagery such as the Great Tree, holy mountain, holy figures such as Christ and Krishna, a wise man or woman, and powerful and wise talking animals.